FranzKrah/rSymbiota/README.md

 ```

+## Caveats
+We encountered that portals table output renders coordinate information unreadable.
+We are in contact with the Symbiota portal maintainers to fix this issue.
+We, however, think this affects only small parts of the data avaiable via the portals.

 ## Meta

-Please note that this project is released with a Contributor [Code of Conduct](https://github.com/FranzKrah/rSymbiota_dev/blob/master/CONDUCT.md).
+Please note that this project is released with a Contributor [Code of Conduct](https://github.com/FranzKrah/rSymbiota/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Please [report](https://github.com/FranzKrah/rSymbiota_dev/issues) any issues or bugs.
+Please [report](https://github.com/FranzKrah/rSymbiota/issues) any issues or bugs.